rivera-joel/business-intelligence-project/exploratory-data-analysis/README.md

 - [`exploratory-and-advanced-analysis.Rmd`](./exploratory-and-advanced-analysis.Rmd): R Markdown analysis covering data validation, descriptive statistics, exploratory visualisations, relationships between variables, clustering and forecasting.

-> The current analysis is written primarily in Spanish.
-An English version may be added in a future update.

 ## Main libraries

 `tidyverse` · `dplyr` · `ggplot2` · `lubridate` · `readr`